NithinRachakonda/Happiness_Scorecard/README.md

 ## Files Included
 - `LR_Happiness_Project.ipynb`: Main notebook with data analysis, modeling, diagnostics, and conclusions.
 - `Happiness_Cleaned.csv`: Cleaned dataset used for the analysis.
+The dataset has been created by manually collecting data from multiple sources.
 - `LR_Project_Report.pdf`: Final formatted project report summarizing methods and findings.

 ## Objectives